Chinese ice cream brand under fire for products that don't melt

-BEIJING (AFP) - A Chinese brand once dubbed the "Hermes of ice cream" has come under fire after internet users said some of its products do not melt - even when baked with a blowtorch.
+BEIJING • A Chinese brand once dubbed the "Hermes of ice cream" has come under fire after Internet users said some of its products do not melt - even when under a blowtorch.

-Videos showing Chicecream's ice creams staying solid when lighters were held to them went viral, revealing they did not fully melt when left in a 31 degree Celsius room for an hour or under a very hot flame.
+Videos showing Chicecream's ice creams staying solid when lighters were held to them went viral, revealing they did not fully melt when left in a 31 deg C room for an hour or under a very hot flame.

 The footage sparked consternation online, prompting users to question the company's high prices and whether the products were overloaded with additives.